 Applying for a passport or ID card at Schiphol

-If you live abroad and want to apply for a passport or ID card at Schiphol Airport, you can make an appointment to go to the Schiphol passport desk in Arrival Hall 2.
+If you live abroad and want to apply for a passport or ID card at Schiphol Airport, you can make an appointment to go to the passport desk of the municipality of Haarlemmermeer at Schiphol in Arrival Hall 2.

 How to make an appointment?

-You can make an appointment for the Schiphol passport desk using the online appointment system (in Dutch) of the municipality of Haarlemmermeer.
+Due to the coronavirus (COVID-19) you can temporarily not make an appointment via the online appointment system.
+You can, however, call the 24/7 BZ contact center of the Ministry of Foreign Affairs via telephone number +31 247 247 247.
+You will then be transferred to the Schiphol counter of the municipality of Haarlemmermeer.
 If you are applying for more than one passport or ID card, please make a separate appointment for each passport or ID card you want to apply for.
-The passport desk is open every day of the year from 9:00 to 16:30.

 What should you bring with you?